 - hides them from the functional view of the application.

 - Click on the User’s row that you wish to suspend.

 - Change the Suspended field to Yes.

 - Click Save.

 Web Users are used to link your website to Administrate so that it can display your upcoming Events and take online bookings.
-The three methods of Administrate website integration are WebLink, WordPress Plugin, and REST API : each of these require a Web User be set up, and the credentials to be passed on to your web developer.
+The three methods of Administrate website integration are WebLink, WordPress Plugin, and REST API: each of these requires a Web User to be set up, and the credentials to be passed on to your web developer.